GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 - [x] Figure out how to pass the watch folder forward for the SQL write
 - [x] Figure out how to pass the ffmpeg string forward for the SQL write
 - [ ] Stand up repo for management UI
-- [ ] Make tweaks to the priotiziation scoring
+- [ ] Make tweaks to the prioritization scoring
 - [ ] Create a 'create database, table' script
 - [ ] Having write_results be it's own task is stupid.
 Incorporate it into process_ffmpeg.
 - [ ] Tasks.py is stupidly big.
 Break it up into different files for readability/management.